Who should take this exam

 -

-- Verify Docker Engine version and routine CLI operations
+- Verify Docker Engine version and daemon health

-- Configure daemon logging and related settings required by the lab scenario
+- Configure daemon logging and restart the Docker service

 -